-Visit during early evening to see Singapore in a different light – daylight, twilight, and night-time.
-Sadly, the spellbinding pool at the 56th floor is reserved for Marina Bay Sand’s guests only.
+Visit during the early evening to see Singapore in a different light – daylight, twilight, and night-time.
+Sadly, the spellbinding pool on the 56th floor is reserved for Marina Bay Sand’s guests only.

 Average Time Needed: 1-2 hours; Admission: SGD 23 (adults), SGD 17 (kids), SGD 20 (senior citizens); Operational Hours: Mon to Thu – 9:30 am to 10 pm; Fri to Sun – 9:30 am to 11 pm

 Tickets can be purchased online or onsite at the ticket counter.

 23. BooksActually, Tiong Bahru

 BooksActually, an independent store in Tiong Bahru, supports local writers, poets, designers, and publishers.
 They curate amazing picks that are hard to find anywhere else.
 You’ll also find a great collection of beautiful stationery items, postcards, tote bags, and knick-knacks here.

 I try to explore at least one local bookstore wherever I travel.
 It helps me understand the local literary scene plus satiates a bibliophile in me.
 I’m glad mini-me reflects my passion.